galleon/gym-jsbsim/README.md

 ## Are we able to learn an aircraft to fly (or taxi) ?

 This project aims at creating realistic open AI GYM environements using the open source Flight Dynamic Model JSBSim.
-Our work is initially based on the Gor-Ren repository (https://github.com/Gor-Ren/gym-jsbsim) on which we made many modifications:
+Our work is initially based on the Gor-Ren repository (https://github.com/Gor-Ren/gym-jsbsim) on which we made several modifications:

- * remove link to flight-gear to focus only on JSBSim and GYM environment making.
+ * Remove links to Flight-Gear to focus only on JSBSim and GYM environment making.
- * a complete link to JSBSim with an acces to the full list of attributes.
+ * A complete link to JSBSim with an access to the full list of attributes.
- * a process to add extra features (like delta_heading for exemple) and the capabilities to call a dedicated function to update this attribute every time steps
+ * A process to add extra features (like delta_heading for exemple) and the capability to call a dedicated function to update this attribute every time steps.
- * a feature to allow a ```set_state()``` and a ```get_state()``` to go back to a previous JSBSim state (very usefull if you want to use MCTS, ICT, IW and planning /scheduling approaches)
+ * A feature to allow a ```set_state()``` and a ```get_state()``` to go back to a previous JSBSim state (very usefull if you want to use MCTS, ICT, IW and planning /scheduling approaches)
- * an autopilot for ground procedure (A320) based on 2 PIDs to manage throttles and brake to make the aircraft taxi at a specific velocity
+ * An autopilot for ground procedure (A320) based on 2 PIDs to manage throttles and brakes, to make the aircraft taxiing at a specific velocity.
- * a complete taxi environement with access to runaway path attributes (like distances and angles to next points) to train an aircraft to taxi autonomously
+ * A complete taxi environement with access to runaway path attributes (like distances and angles to next points) to train an aircraft to taxi autonomously.
- * Allow to define discrete GYM attributes
+ * Allow to define discrete GYM attributes.
+ * ...

 ## Installation